wgtdkp/matrix-basic/readme.md

 elements about playing with matrix.

-To make the code straightforward, i did not make these optimizations to reduce its memory.
-So that, you can easily understand what the code is doing with any numeric analysis textbook.
+To make the code straightforward, i did not make these optimizations to reduce its memory usage.
+So, you can easily understand what the code is doing with any numeric analysis textbook.

 It maybe not very efficient when the input matrix is too big.
-But i think it's quick enough to give the answer of your numeric analysis exercise or you can use it to check if your hand work is correct.
+But i think it's quick enough to give the answer of your numeric analysis exercise or you can use it to verify your hand work.

-Nodes that when the numbers come to be very big, these is some calculation error because of the machine representation of floating.
+Notes that when the numbers come to be very big, these is some calculation error because of the machine representation of floating number.

 **HOW TO INSTALL IT**
  * clone it to your linux machine.